MeenakshiSingh0722/sky-Shaper-Suite/README.md

-# Welcome to our project
+# Welcome to our project.

-## Project info

-## How can I edit this code?

-There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**